 In the midst of WWII, Cronkite flew in a bombing mission over Germany and learned to fire the machine gun on a B-17.
 He also witnessed D-Day from above, covered Operation Market after landing by paraglider, and also witnessed the Battle of the Bulge.
 He truly went above and beyond for reporting that wasn’t considered a ‘puff piece.’

-“Our job is only to hold up the mirror — to tell and show the public what has happened,” he once said about a journalist’s job description.
+“Our job is only to hold up the mirror — to tell and show the public what has happened,” he once said of journalism.
 “Helping set the day’s agenda and deciding what we used and editing it, that was a journalistic high point.
 I liked reporting as well.
 Just doing the news — the live performance — wasn’t important.
 Working on the desk was.”

 Sadly, this titan of journalistic integrity passed away on July 17, 2009, at the formidable age of 92.
 Ultimately, he died from cerebrovascular disease.
 It is no surprise that, upon his passing, reporters from dozens of stations and alignments flocked to his funeral at Manhattan’s St. Bartholomew’s Church, including journalists with TODAY, GMA, and of course CBS, among others.
 But his words are immortalized in reports covering the Apollo 11 moon landing, Cuban Missile Crisis, Watergate, and many other stories.